Zaid-Ajaj/the-elmish-book/chapters/dev-flow/introducing-femto.md

 ### Femto to the rescue!

-I build a CLI tool called [Femto](https://github.com/Zaid-Ajaj/Femto) to solve this exact.
-Femto bridges the gap between nuget Fable bindings and npm dependencies and is able to automagically resolve the required npm packages without any manual work.
-It allows Fable binding authors to include npm package *metadata* that the binding depends upon.
-Then, when you install the nuget package, Femto will look up the versions of the required npm dependencies, resolve the correct versions or update existing ones if required.
+I built a CLI tool called [Femto](https://github.com/Zaid-Ajaj/Femto) to solve this exact problem.
+Femto bridges the gap between nuget Fable bindings and the corresponding npm dependencies that the bindings depend upon.
+It is able to automatically install the required npm packages without any manual work when you install the Fable binding with it.
+Femto does that by using *version metadata* of the npm packages included in the Fable binding.
+Then, when you install the nuget package of that binding, Femto will look up the versions of the required npm dependencies, resolve the correct versions or update existing ones if required automatically, thus removing all manual work and lookups of which version of a npm dependency a Fable binding requires.

 To use Femto, install it as a global dotnet CLI tool as follows:
 ```